 Specifically, the Sprucer cleans public signage, paints bollards, litterbins and junction boxes, restores flowerbeds and shrubberies, cuts back trees and thickets overhanging thoroughfares, litter-picks, eliminates graffiti, cleans vacant shop fronts, refurbishes public spaces and repairs minor infrastructure.
 The list goes on.

 Self-employed and funded via the Sunflower House registered charity, the Sprucer leads a team of volunteers and job-seekers from Folkestone and Dover.
-As a result of their involvement with the Sprucer, several job-seekers have found full-time employment with their CVs, self confidence and morale boosted by their involvement with the Sprucer.
+As a result of their involvement with the Sprucer, many of the job-seekers have found full-time employment, with their CVs, self confidence and morale boosted by their involvement with the Sprucer.

 Why is the Sprucer necessary?
 In an ideal world, his work would be carried out by our local authorities, their agents like Veolia and East Kent Housing, and by private landlords, businesses and individuals.
 The reality is that councils are suffering cutbacks in finance and personnel.
 In the private sector, old-fashioned values like caring for one’s immediate environment, have largely disappeared – with a few notable exceptions.

-It takes a minimum of £20,000 a year to keep the Sprucer in post.
-Although helped by local authority grant in the past, funding is now entirely from independent sources like residents, shops, businesses and charities.
-Wilmoths Citroen Folkestone have been the most generous by donating a three-seater Berlingo work van worth £15,000 a year to the scheme..
+It takes a minimum of £35,000 a year to keep the Sprucer in post.
+Funding is entirely from independent sources like residents, shops, businesses, and the kindness of charitable trusts and foundations.
+Wilmoths Citroen Folkestone have been tremendously generous by donating a three-seater Berlingo work van worth £15,000 a year to the scheme.